-UL prefers to works in partnership with industry to harmonize standards.
+UL prefers to work in partnership with industry to harmonize standards.
 International harmonization remains an important aspect of UL Standards development.
 When harmonization has proved to be a viable option, UL will continue to support international harmonization, and UL will continue to identify ways to minimize national differences in the currently published IEC-based UL Standards.

 Additionally, UL will continue to encourage the participation by interested parties around the globe in the UL Standards development and harmonization process.
 By including diverse views on UL's Standards Technical Panel, the outcome will be a more globally accepted set of requirements that make a safer, more sustainable world for all.